 - Your child’s teacher – your first port of contact for any concerns.
 They are available to you at the end of the day and often through booked appointments and manage the day to day provision and education for your child.

-- Teaching Assistants – who support all pupils in the class.
-We have several additional TAs who help support groups with their learning and/or maybe allocated to individual children with specific special educational needs.
+- Learning Support Assistants – who support all pupils in the class.
+We have several additional LSAs who help support groups with their learning and/or maybe allocated to individual children with specific special educational needs.

-- Licensed Thrive Practitioners - Mrs Gorman and Miss Wills
+- Trauma Informed Schools Practitioners - Ms Mills, Mrs Little and Miss Wills

 - SENCo – Miss Wills who coordinates the provision of SEND in school and liaises with external agencies.

-- Assistant SENCo and Autism Champion - Miss Harris
+- Assistant SENCo and Autism Champion - Mrs Crocombe

-- One of the School Governors, Mr Cockle, who works with and monitors the role of the SENCo in school.
+- One of the School Governors works with and monitors the role of the SENCo in school.